This Slow Cooker Creamy Chicken Noodle Soup is so easy to make and BIG on flavor! A hearty crockpot meal that is sure to

 - 3 cups wide egg noodles or other short pasta

 - *I like to prepare the carrots through parsley the night before and place them in a large freezer bag in the fridge.
 Then all I have to do the next morning is dump them in and add the broth.

-- Add carrots, onion, celery, chicken, thyme, parsley and broth to the slow cooker.
+- Add broth, carrots, onion, celery, chicken, thyme, parsley, salt and pepper to the slow cooker.
 Cook 7-8 hours on low or 3 hours on high, until vegetables are tender.